Walker returns, Locastro lifts D’backs over Padres in 9th

 Matt Strahm (6-11) gave up three hits and the decisive run for the loss.

+“It turned into hit the ball and run,” Locastro said of his approach on the winning at-bat.
+“I don’t know it that was ideal, but it worked.”

-Walker, reinstated from the 60-day injured list earlier Sunday, made his first start for the Diamondbacks since April 14, 2018 and pitched a scoreless inning.
+Walker, reinstated from the 60-day injured list earlier in the day, made his first start for the Diamondbacks since April 14, 2018, and pitched a scoreless inning.
 He missed almost two full seasons after Tommy John surgery.

 After striking out the Padres’ Eric Hosmer to end the first, he walked back into the dugout to embraces from every teammate.

+“He came out on that field as good as we could have expected,” Diamondbacks manager Torey Lovullo said.
+“He worked hard to make today happen before the season was over.”

-The Padres’ Manny Machado, who signed a 10-year, $300 million contract before the season, was 2 for 4 including a hustle double to left-center in the ninth inning.
+Manny Machado, who signed a 10-year, $300 million contract with the Padres before the season, was 2 for 4 including a hustle double to left-center in the ninth inning.
 He finished the season with a .256 batting average, the lowest in his career, and 150 hits, also a career low for a full season.

+Machado spoke to his teammates in the Padres’ clubhouse immediately after the game, offering a positive message.

+“It’s just us keeping our heads up.
+There’s a lot of things that we learned this year.
+The season didn’t finish off how we liked.
+We lost six in a row and our manager is gone … at the end of the day you have to keep the focus on the bigger picture, which was the overall season.”

+Machado, asked to put his season in perspective, said he didn’t set any personal goals.
+Instead he focused on the relationship he built with his teammates.

 The Diamondbacks finished 85-77, a three-game improvement from 2018 and good for second place in the NL West.
-The Padres (70-92) ended on a six-game losing streak after firing manager Andy Green.
-They made a four-game improvement from last season’s 66-96 record.
+The Padres (70-92), who fired manager Andy Green on Sept.
+21, made a four-game improvement from last season’s 66-96 record.

 The Padres loaded the bases with one out in the fifth against Alex Young, who relieved Walker.
 Young escaped and ended his outing with four scoreless innings.